lsst-epo/space-surveyors/README.md

 # Space Surveyors

-Space Surveyors is built as library package using `tsdx` with a `Parcel` example.
+Space Surveyors is built as library package using `Vite` with a built-in example application

 ## Commands

-TSDX scaffolds the package inside `/src`, and also sets up a [Parcel](https://parceljs.org) playground for it inside `/example`.
+Vite scaffolds the package inside `/src`, and also sets up a playground for it inside `/example`.

-The recommended workflow is to run TSDX in one terminal:
+The recommended workflow is to build the library in one terminal:

 ```bash
 yarn start